asguerra/279_sickcats/README.md

 EEMB 279 project funtimes.

 Paper: Oliveira and Hilker (2010).
-Modelling Disease Introduction as Biological Controlof Invasive Predators to Preserve Endangered Prey.
+Modelling Disease Introduction as Biological Control of Invasive Predators to Preserve Endangered Prey.
 Bulletin of Mathematical Biiology.